 Although sauna bathing has its benefits, sauna heat does exert a stressor effect on your body.
 It’s best not to mix it with other stressors, such as alcohol or drugs.
 Unfortunately, this practice is far more common than it should be, and is especially risky.

 Certain medications, like blood pressure medication, may cause low blood pressure after bathing.
-However, most of the time, problems result from combining alcohol consumption with sauna use.
+However, most of the time, concerns result from combining alcohol consumption with sauna use.
 That has been linked to high blood pressure, arrhythmia, and sudden death.
-In that regard, if we need to point fingers, most often the problem is middle aged men who drink in the sauna, pass out, and experience burns or death.
+In that regard, if we need to point fingers, most often the concern is middle aged men who drink in the sauna, pass out, and experience burns or death.

 3. Sauna Bathing Promotes Mental Health